Carla-de-Beer/processing-projects/README.md

 Processing
 ==========

-This repository contains .pde code for Processing sketches (refer http://processing.org/ for more information).
+This repository contains .pde code for Processing sketches (refer http://processing.org/ for more information on Processing).